NativeScript/docs-v7/docs/performance-optimizations/lazy-loading.md

 ## How does Lazy Loading work?

 With lazy loading, the application is split into multiple modules.
-There is the main modules which in the context of NativeScript application will hold the root components (usually called **_app.module.ts_** located in the **_app_** folder) and the featured modules which will be loaded "on demand" after user interaction.
+There is the main module which in the context of NativeScript application will hold the root components (usually called `app.module.ts` located in the `app` folder) and the featured modules which will be loaded "on demand" after user interaction.
 Each module can define multiple components, services, and routes.

 ![lazy loading example](../img/performance/lazy.png)